While agility is important—in your career and your organization—it’s time to think about agility’s big sister: adaptiveness.

 Adaptiveness isn’t new

-Of course, companies have always adapted, but since Gary Hamel popularized the concept of “adaptiveness” in 2012 adaptive companies have flourished.
-Even before coronavirus, a PwC report on human capital trends mentioned “building an adaptive workforce” as a key priority for financial services organizations in 2020.
+Of course, companies have always adapted, but since Gary Hamel3 popularized the concept of “adaptiveness” in 2012, adaptive companies have flourished.
+Even before coronavirus, a PwC report on human capital trends4 mentioned “building an adaptive workforce” as a key priority for financial services organizations in 2020.

 Some obvious examples of adaptive businesses include: